dandichen/dandichen.github.io/_pages/about.md

 Estimation
 ------

-I use inverse probability weighting (IPW) for estimation.
+I used inverse probability weighting (IPW) for estimation.
 It includes the following steps:
 1. Load data and remove missing values;
 2. Fit a logistic regression model to explain the treatment $$A$$ as a function of all observed patient characteristics $$C$$.
 Then its predictions through this fitted logistic regression is the estimated propensity score $$\hat{e}(C)$$;
 4. Compute IPW estimators for those with $$A = 1$$ and $$A = 0$$ according to $$E[Y(1)] \approx E_N\left[\frac{AY}{\hat{e}(C)}\right]$$ and $$E[Y(0)] \approx E_N\left[\frac{(1 - A)Y}{1 - \hat{e}(C)}\right]$$, respectively;